maximilianperl/maximilianperl.github.io/_pages/about.md

 My primary research interests are in labor and urban economics, focusing on heterogeneity in wage growth across local labor markets.

-I was previously a senior researcher in the Office of the Chief Economist at Microsoft.
 I received a master's in economics in 2020 from the Paris School of Economics, and a master's in economics in 2019 from the University of Mannheim.
 I obtained a bachelor's in mathematics and economics from the Lancaster University.